Hungary is one Croatia’s neighbors and it’s quite easy to travel from Hungary to Croatia, especially if you’re traveling to or from Budapest.

 For your convenience I’ve included a search widget below where you can look up flights from over 1000 different airlines and travel agencies.
 This enables you to easily compare prices are get the best deal possible.

 Search above not displaying correctly?
-Search directly on Cheapflights!
+Search directly on JetRadar!

 Budapest To Split by Bus

 Eurolines is Hungarian company which runs direct buses between Budapest and Split.
-In 2017 tickets are available between June 17th up to September 10th.
+Tickets are available between June 17th up to September 10th (may vary).
 Check their timetable from this website!

 Eurolines’s buses to to Split also stop in Zadar, Biograd, Vodice, Sibenik, Primosten, and Trogir along the way, along with Omis and Makarska.
 It may also be convenient for you in case you need to travel to any of these destinations.